indolering/blang/README.md

 Blang.js is perfectly conformant with the original `<BLINK>` implementation: the blink rate is derived from the Gecko sourcecode and does not support any extraneous features.

-Blang.min.js🗜 is only 181 BYTES!
+Minified (🗜), Blang.js is only 181 BYTES!
 It's so small, zip "compression" only increases the size of the file!

 License Superiority
 -------------------